AshDevFr/n8n-nodes-komga/README.docker.md

 - Check that n8n's watch is configured to only watch `./dist`
 - Verify the build service is outputting to `dist/` correctly
-- Check logs: `docker-compose logs n8n` to see what's triggering restarts
+- Check logs: `docker compose logs n8n` to see what's triggering restarts

 ### Komga not accessible

-1. Check health status: `docker-compose ps`
+1. Check health status: `docker compose ps`
-2. View logs: `docker-compose logs komga`
+2. View logs: `docker compose logs komga`
 3. Ensure port 25600 is not in use

 ## Mounting Your Comics Library